One of my fellow coaches recently shared a story with me.

-One of my subscribers recently shared a story.
-He told me how he is teaching a young man, whose serve is great during his lessons, when there is no receiver at the other end.
-During the tennis matches though, when there is the pressure of having somebody return the serve, his student often chokes.
+He told me how he is teaching a young man, whose serve is great during his lessons when there is no receiver at the other end.
+During the tennis matches though, when there is the pressure of having somebody return the serve, his student often chokes (misses a lot).

-He wanted to know what he can do to help him…
+He wanted to know what he could do to help him…

 My advice (which I’m hoping you will find useful too) was the following: